A Streetcar Named Desire: Original Broadway production

 The original Broadway production was produced by Irene Mayer Selznick and directed by Elia Kazan.
 It opened at the Shubert Theatre in New Haven, Connecticut in early November 1947, then played the Walnut Street Theatre in Philadelphia before moving to the Ethel Barrymore Theatre on December 3, 1947.
 Selznick originally wanted to cast Margaret Sullavan and John Garfield, but settled on the less well-known Jessica Tandy and a virtual unknown at the time, Marlon Brando.
 The opening night cast also included Kim Hunter as Stella and Karl Malden as Mitch.
 Tandy was cast after Williams saw her performance in a West Coast production of his one-act play Portrait of a Madonna.
 Williams believed that casting Brando, who was young for the part as it was originally conceived, would evolve Kowalski from being a vicious older man to someone whose unintentional cruelty can be attributed to youthful ignorance.
 Despite its shocking scenes and gritty dialogue, the audience applauded the debut performance.
 Brooks Atkinson, reviewing the opening in The New York Times, described Tandy's "superb performance" as "almost incredibly true", concluding that Williams "has spun a poignant and luminous story".

 Later in the run, Uta Hagen succeeded Tandy, Carmelita Pope succeeded Hunter, and Anthony Quinn succeeded Brando.
 Hagen and Quinn took the show on a national tour directed by Harold Clurman, and then returned to Broadway for additional performances.
 Ralph Meeker also took on the part of Stanley both in the Broadway and touring companies.
 Tandy received a Tony Award for Best Actress in a Play in 1948, sharing the honor with Judith Anderson and Katharine Cornell.
 The original Broadway production closed, after 855 performances, in 1949.

 The original cast included, Jessica Tandy as Blanche DuBois, Karl Malden as Harold "Mitch" Mitchell, Marlon Brando as Stanley Kowalski, Kim Hunter as Stella Kowalski, Rudy Bond as Steve Hubbell, Nick Dennis as Pablo Gonzales, Peg Hillias as Eunice Hubbell, Vito Christi as Young Collector, Richard Garrick as Doctor, Ann Dere as Nurse (later called the Matron), Gee Gee James as Negro Woman and Edna Thomas as Mexican Woman.

+The four stars of the original cast can be heard performing brief excerpts from the play on the WOR radio broadcast of the presentation of the New York Drama Critics' Circle Award for Best Play.